jkool702/forkrun/README.md

     (-0|-z)     : stdin is NULL-seperated, not newline seperated.
 Implies -s.
 Incompatable with -l=1.
     -s          : pass stdin to the function being parallelized via stdin ( $parFunc < fileWithLinesFromStdin ) instead of via function inputs  ( $parFunc $(< fileWithLinesFromStdin) )
-    --          : indicate that all remaining arguments are for the function being parallelized and are not forkrun inputs (-h|-?)     : display detailed help text
+    --          : indicate that all remaining arguments are for the function being parallelized and are not forkrun inputs -v          : increase verbosity.
+Currently, thie only thing this does is print a summary of forkrun options to stderr after all the inputs have been parsed.
+    (-h|-?)     : display detailed help text

 # # # # # Dependencies # # # # #

 Where possible, `forkrun` uses bash builtins, making the dependency list quite small.
 To get full functionality, the following are required.
 Note: items prefaced with (\*)  require the "full" [GNU coreutils] version.
-Items without this symbol will work with the busybox version
+Items prefaced with (x) will work with the full version or the busybox version

     (*) bash 4.0+
     (*) split
     (*) sort (only for '-k' flag)
     (*) cut  (only for '-k' flag)
-    which
+    (x) which
-    cat
+    (x) cat
-    mktemp
+    (x) mktemp
-    inotifywait || sleep
+    (*) inotifywait || (x) sleep